BGforgeNet/FO2tweaks/README.md

 This allows to set a lower limit for the ambient light level.
 Refer to the [wiki](https://falloutmods.fandom.com/wiki/Fallout_2_light_levels) to understand how light works in Fallout.

+#### Auto cursor
+In combat, cursor state automatically changes to "attack" when hovering over an enemy, and back to "move" when over an empty hex.

 ## Compatibility
 * FO2tweaks is designed to be compatible with any other mod.
 If you find a conflict - report it.
 * Damage mod component is a special case.
 It's designed for vanilla game stats, so using it with mods like YAAM or F2WR will probably yield unexpected results.